 People in recovery often ask the same questions about their addiction and how they will continue to fight it, so you shouldn’t worry.
 It’s common to feel uneasy about the future ahead of you.
 Below you will find a few of the most commonly asked questions that newly sober people have.
-If you need alcohol and drug treatment in Raleigh NC, please call the counselors at Legacy Freedom for help.
+If you need alcohol and drug treatment in Charlotte NC, please call the counselors at Freedom Detox for help.

 Do I really have to give up drugs or alcohol completely?